photoangell/provejs-jquery/src/validators/README.md

 # Prove Validators

-An input validator is a jquery plugin which validates the input value.
+An input validator is a jquery plugin which validates an input's value.
 There are two types of validators:
 - Synchronous - immediately returns a result object,
 - Asynchronous - returns a deferred/promise that will return a result object in the future.